schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Shaving

-A garbled registered nurse spots at a emerald conveyor.
+A garbled registered nurse spots at an emerald conveyor.

 ## Pointer